 - Loyal customer shop regularly.
 Given their good experience with a brand, repeat customers have higher chances of returning.
 Moreover, their likelihood of making future purchases increases as they make more transactions.

 - Repeat customers spend more during the holidays.
 While all customers tend to spend more on busy holiday seasons, loyal customers tend to perform way better.
-They spend 25% more on each order over the holidays.

 Even though 82% of U.S. adults say they are loyal to companies, many businesses focus on acquiring new customers.
 Research shows that 44% of companies still pay attention to customer acquisition while only 18% implementing strategies aimed at boosting retention.